Bachelor’s Degree Options At RCC

 Bachelor's Degree in Criminal Justice from Greensboro College at RCC

 Candidates for this program are students who have completed their associate's degree in Criminal Justice, are in the process of completing their degree, or have completed a degree in another field and are interested in pursuing a bachelor's degree in criminal justice.
 Although students will physically be on the RCC campus for their upper level courses, they will be Greensboro College students and, thus, have access to that institution's resources.
 Tuition for the third and fourth years will be comparable to that of state institutions and will be paid to Greensboro College.
 For more information contact Anne Wade at 336.342.4261, ext.
 2145 or email@example.com.

 RN to BSN Outreach Option from Winston-Salem State University at RCC

 Rockingham Community College has an articulation agreement with the Department of Nursing, School of Health Sciences at Winston-Salem State University for WSSU to offer the Bachelor of Science Degree in Nursing on the campus of RCC.
 RCC graduates and other registered nurses in the community will be admitted to the WSSU RN-BSN program after completion of the requirements for the Associate Degree Nursing Program and after obtaining an unrestricted Registered Nurse License.
-For additional admissions information, students should contact Bettie Little, Director of RN to BSN Option, Winston-Salem State University at 336.750.2296 or email@example.com.
+For additional admissions information, students should contact Cynthia Russell, Division of Nursing, Winston-Salem State University, at 336-750-2560 or firstname.lastname@example.org.